adammaus/adammaus.github.io/_posts/2024-05-29-is-that-a-tick-engineering-a-human-in-the-loop-tick-id-system.md

 permalink: "2024/05/is-that-a-tick-engineering-a-human-in-the-loop-tick-id-system/"
 title: "Is that a tick?
 Engineering a human-in-the-loop Tick ID system"
 date: 2024-05-29T15:00:00-05:00
+excerpt: Samuel Nowak and I gave a talk about building a deep learning powered pipeline to identify Ticks in The Tick App at the University of Wisconsin – Madison’s IT Professionals Conference in May 2024.
 tags:
   - The Tick App
   - Deep Learning